makuke1234/jsonlite2/README.md

 with Microsoft's Visual C++ compiler and the others, since MinGW uses the same format for C libraries.

+If you want you can compile the library yourself, just use the `makefile` provided in the `c` subdirectory.

 # A C++ version